8 Eco-Friendly Roofing Materials to Consider

 Another popular eco-friendly material is metal roofing, which can be made using either new or recycled metal.
 Like with cool roofs, metal sheets or tiles have reflective properties that bounce the sun’s rays away from the home.
 This helps to keep the home cool and make it possible to rely less on expensive air conditioning.
 Metal roofs also have a long life expectancy and come in a wide variety of alloys and styles, making them a versatile roofing option.

-While metal roofing is one of the more popular eco-friendly roofing options, it is not one of the cheapest roofing materials.
+While metal roofing is one of the more popular eco-friendly roofing options, it is not necessarily a cheap option.
 It can also be particularly noisy, especially during hail storms, where it can also become dented or damaged.
 Over time, the color of metal tiles will also change as they become more weathered.
 This can make replacing damaged tiles difficult if you want to maintain visual consistency.

 4. Clay Tiles